YassineTk/Docs-provider/README.md

 }
 ```

-- `/path/to/` with the absolute path to your mpc-docs-provider directory
 - `/path/to/your/documentation.md` with the path to your markdown documentation file
 ### No rebuild is required after updating your Markdown documentation.